 Ayurveda recommends certain codes of conduct, particular ways that we should behave to express our best selves, stay in balance, and be a good steward on this planet.

 Lissa Coffey is a Lifestyle and Relationship Expert who serves up an inspiring blend of ancient wisdom and modern style on her website CoffeyTalk and in her e-mail newsletters.
-She is the host of the CoffeyTalk web series on youtube, blinkx and other online outlets.
-Lissa is a bestselling author, her new recent book is: “What’s Your Dharma?
-Discover the Vedic Way to Your Life’s Purpose.”
-Lissa is often called the “Dosha Diva” - she is world renown as the authority on Ayurveda and Relationships.
+She is the host of the popular CoffeyTalk channel on youtube.
+Lissa is a bestselling author with 15 titles to her credit.
+Lissa is often called the “Dosha Diva” - as she is world renowned as the authority on Ayurveda and Relationships.
 Her book on the topic is “What’s Your Dosha, Baby?
 Discover the Vedic Way for Compatibility in Life and Love.”